 Striving to improve customer profitability is an ongoing effort.
 Once you determine the data you will use and build out a structure, it should be easy to refresh this data in an ongoing fashion as your business grows.
 By taking the time to evaluate the different channels throughout a customer’s journey with your organization, you can reveal insights that will have a meaningful impact on your business strategy and bottom line.

-Reach out the Daasity team to learn more about increasing customer profitability at your organization, or connect with our Looker experts to learn more about making better business decisions with data.
+Connect with our Looker experts to learn more about making better business decisions with data.